 The Scoring Guide will be posted on the date indicated in the Procurement Timetable.
 Technical Proposal Components.

-The Technical Proposal Components will be posted on the date indicated in the Procurement Timetable./ Scoring of Cost Proposal Pricing.
+The Technical Proposal Components will be posted on the date indicated in the Procurement Timetable.

+Oral Presentations

+The Agency may hold oral presentations.
+If presentations of Bid Proposals are requested, presentations may be limited to Bidders within a competitive range as determined at the sole discretion of the Agency.
+The competitive range comprises the most highly rated Proposals, and Bidders outside this range are removed from further consideration.
+The Agency reserves the right to create a short list/competitive range regardless of whether the Agency requests Bidder presentations.

+The determination order and schedule for the presentations is at the sole discretion of the Agency.
+Bidders will be given additional instructions on what to prepare, timing, and attendance information prior to the oral presentations.
+The presentation shall not materially change the information contained in the Bid Proposal.
+Oral presentations will be evaluated and scored using pre-defined criteria that will be posted on the date indicated in the Procurement Timetable.

+Scoring of Technical Proposals

+The combined, weighted scores for the Written Technical Proposal and the Oral Presentation will be considered the total technical score for that Bidder.
+Scoring of Cost Proposal Pricing.

 There will be no Cost Proposals required and no points assigned to cost.
 The Agency via its actuary will establish draft capitation rates for each covered population, which will ultimately be replaced with final actuarially sound capitation rates prior to the July 1, 2023, Contract start date.
 These draft rates are not approved by CMS.
 Bidders must explicitly acknowledge acceptance of all preliminary capitation rates as calculated and rate methodology (as a basis for subsequent contract year capitation rates) as a condition of submitting a responsive Bid Proposal (please see Transmittal Letter in Section 3.2.1).
 See the Capitation Rate Data Book in the Bidder’s Library, which will be posted on or around March 1st, 2022.